Why is body composition analysis an

 InBody effectively distinguishes water in the intracellular (ICW; within the tissues) and extracellular (ECW; within the blood and interstitial fluids) compartments that make up total body water (TBW).
 The Edema Index, based on the ratio between ECW and TBW (ECW/TBW), can be used to distinguish fluid imbalances resulting from malnutrition or edema.
 Managing increases in Edema Index is a priority for improving patient outcomes.

 Due to the high water content of muscles, loss of muscle mass causes a reduction in ICW and results in an increased Edema Index.
-Thus, the Edema Index can be used to identify muscle loss and its link to associated health conditions.
-Since cardiovascular disease is associated with increased systemic inflammation, progressing fluid imbalances, the Edema Index can be used to identify and monitor long-term fluid retention, which may lead to comorbidities such as renal or cardiac dysfunction.
+Thus, the Edema Index can be used to track muscle loss and its link to associated health conditions.
+Since cardiovascular disease is associated with increased systemic inflammation, progressing fluid imbalances, the Edema Index can be used to help identify and monitor long-term fluid retention, which may lead to comorbidities such as renal or cardiac dysfunction.
 Monitoring the Edema Index can help physicians understand disease-related fluid imbalances more accurately.

 Body Composition History